Are you wondering if hiking is safe during pregnancy?

-A hike is not the time to be trying new foods. you want to try to make sure that your snacks have a carbohydrate a protein and fat.
+A hike is not the time to be trying new foods. you want to try to make sure that your snacks have a carbohydrate-protein and fat.

 That will help keep your energy levels in your blood sugar stable.

-When I go hiking I always tried to bring snacks that include a protein and a carbohydrate.
+When I go hiking I always tried to bring snacks that include protein and a carbohydrate.

-I might bring a sandwich, yogurt and fruit, and hummus and with carrot sticks.
+I might bring a sandwich, yogurt and fruit, and hummus and carrot sticks.

 One of the things I’ve noticed when hiking is that it’s not the uphill climb that gets to me, it’s the downhill slope.

 I find that I get very hungry when coming down a mountain.